The opponent stunk, but the Dolphins needed the joy and relief of victory

 Miami Dolphins receiver Jarvis Landry wears a particular piece of jewelry in the postgame locker room.
-For the previous five weeks in a row the message on that gold necklace had been ironic, mocking.
+For the previous five weeks in a row, the message on that gold necklace had been ironic, mocking.
 Sunday — finally — it was the truth again.

 Hanging from that chain is a single word encrusted in small diamonds.
 The word is JOY.